Skip to main content

 Immediate Source of Acquisition

 The collection was a gift to the University from Browne family members.
 It was received at different times between the years 1942 to 1991.
-The earliest items included poems, clippings, correspondence, and notebooks and were given in 1942 by William Hand Browne's daughter, Lucy Hand Browne.
-Around the same time, another daughter, Mrs. Charles Hoff [Violet Browne] gave the letters of the Rev. John Banister Tabb.
-Owens Hand Browne, a great-grandson, donated additional items, 1971 and 1972.
+The earliest items included poems, clippings, correspondence, and notebooks and were given in 1942 by Lucy Hand Browne, William Hand Browne's daughter.
+Around the same time, Violet Hand Browne Hoff, another daughter, gave the letters of the Rev. John Banister Tabb.
+Owens Hand Browne, a grandson of William Hand Browne, donated additional items in 1971 and 1972.
 These included photocopies of poems grouped under the title, "The Bongo Tree and Other Poems," a list of questions answered by William Hand Browne in childhood, and poems from the years 1857 to 1860.
-Other material including poems, letters, and the memorial volume were received in 1991 from Browne's granddaughter, Marian Gilmor Howard Hall (Mrs. Robert C. Hall).
+Other material including poems, letters, and the memorial volume were received in 1991 from Marian Gilmor Howard Hall, William Hand Browne's granddaughter.

 Accruals